Country Profile: Sweden

 Environment

-Environmental issues in Sweden include marine pollution and acid rain.
-The country actively participates in numerous international agreements aimed at combating climate change and protecting biodiversity.
+Sweden faces several environmental challenges including marine pollution and acid rain.
+Nevertheless, the country is actively engaged in various international environmental agreements aimed at reducing carbon emissions and protecting biodiversity.

 Transportation